 .
 Red's feelings on the 1960s after he is paroled, as well as a panic attack in the grocery store that sends him running for a bathroom cubicle that calms him down because it reminds him of his cell - thus making his choice to find the tree and rock wall more meaningful, because it runs counter to Brooks's choice.

 - The novella specifies that Andy smuggled $100 into the prison in his rectum; exactly how he pays Red the agreed-upon price of $10 for the rock hammer is never made clear in the film.

 - Andy orders a second rock hammer from Red in the novella, after the first wears down.
 This does not occur in the film.

 - Multiple wardens oversee the prison in the novella.
-They are combined in the Norton of the film.
-For example, the warden who agrees to mail Andy's letters and the warden who treats him so harshly at the end are not the same person in the novella.
+They are combined into the character of Norton in the film.
+For example, in the novella, the warden who agrees to mail Andy's letters and the warden who treats him so harshly at the end are not the same person.

 - In addition to Red being a white Irishman, the novella also gives details of his crime that the film doesn't.

-- In the film, Hadley and his guards beat up Bogs as a favor to Andy for all his financial tips.
-In the novella, Andy uses the money he smuggled in the prison to pay thugs to do it.
+- In the film, Hadley and his guards beat up Boggs as a favor to Andy for all his financial tips.
+In the novella, Andy uses the money he smuggled into the prison to pay thugs to do it.

-- Tommy's story is slightly different.
-He tells Andy that his old cell mate bragged that the double-murder he committed was pinned on a lawyer, rather than a banker, and Andy latches onto the idea that the two professions were commonly confused at that time.
+- Tommy's story is also slightly different.
+He tells Andy that his old cellmate bragged that the double-murder he committed was pinned on a lawyer, rather than a banker, and Andy latches onto the idea that the two professions were commonly confused at that time.

 - Tommy is also not killed in the novella; after agreeing not to testify on Andy's behalf, he is sent to another prison.